Computational Resources at UChicago

-In addition to its own staff and resources, the Forum for Digital Culture draws upon a wide range of computational resources and services in other units of the University of Chicago.
+A wide range of computational resources and services are available in other units of the University of Chicago

-The staff of the Forum for Digital Culture teach students and support faculty research projects using the Forum’s own computational research platforms.
-They also draw on the computational resources available in other units of the University of Chicago in the various centers, labs, and technical support organizations listed below.
+The staff of the Forum for Digital Culture support faculty research via the CORPUS research data service and in other ways.
+Additional computational resources in other units of the University of Chicago are listed below.

 Center for Digital Scholarship